 It's big, some might say too big but it's great for the kids, 16 acres in total.
 The pool is 10x5 metres in size with a Roman end (curved bit with steps).
-It is surrounded with a rendered wall on three sides and the outer walls of the courtyard on the other.
+It is surrounded with a rendered walled garden on three sides and the outer walls of the courtyard on the other.
 There are gates at either end with a sliding lock and clip to keep little ones out when unattended.
-There are four olive trees which are illuminated once the sun departs for the night.
+There are raised beds all around with exotic plants to make you feel you really are on holiday.
 Guests are invited to enjoy the salt pool.
 This does not mean salty like the sea but salty such that you don't need chlorine to keep it clean which can hurt your eyes and irritate your skin.
 We ask that you use it responsibly and respect the other guests who maybe sharing it with you.

 The courtyard is surrounded by gorgeous Perigordine natural pierre apparent walls and a pigeonnier.
-Under the roof of the pigeonnier is a table and chairs where you can sit and while away the day whilst enjoying some locally produced vin in a responsible and health conscious kind of way or if you prefer by the bottle.
+Under the roof of the pigeonnier there is a sofa and a day where you can sit and while away the day whilst enjoying some locally produced vin in a responsible and health conscious kind of way or if you prefer by the bottle.
 In the centre of the courtyard is a raised pond with aquatics and goldfish, which I believe are closely related to the aforementioned rabbits as they have multiplied so fast.

 Grassy bits are quite large and we have one patch we have kept mown for large groups, usually with kids who need regular exercising, to use as a baseball /rounders pitch.
-Positioned between the barn and the cottage there is also a full sized table-tennis table, where many a grudge match has been played on a final night.
+Positioned outside of the swimming pool there is also a full sized table-tennis table, where many a grudge match has been played on a final night.

 Down by the river L'Isle there is another pub bench.
 This is a great spot to watch the river just flow by.
 We use it for picnics, supporting the local viticulture industry as the sun goes down, swimming and checking up on the local wildlife.
 Watching aquamarine kingfishers perform low level flying with their underbellies reflected in the water is great.
 Creeping up on water rats, who have to be the deafest, blindest creatures around is kind of fun.
 Marvelling at dragonflies making more dragonflies on the wing is incomprehensible but incredible to watch.